cedardevs/onestop/docs/metadata-manager/README.md

 - [References](#references)

 ## Creating Metadata

-Incoming metadata can be in either JSON or ISO-19115-2 XML format.
+If you need to create your metadata manually here are some useful, external, guides and templates for metadata.
+Questions specific to these documents should be directed to the NCEI Metadata WG at ncei.metadata@noaa.gov.

 * [Collection XML template](https://data.noaa.gov/waf/templates/iso_u/xml/ncei_template-clean.xml)
 * [Collection Metadata Guide](https://drive.google.com/file/d/1RqI3pqYr1vLCjj--7mklkNoclOwOrpDD/view)

-Questions specific to these documents should be directed to the NCEI Metadata WG at ncei.metadata@noaa.gov.
+Keep in mind that however your data is getting into OneStop it supports the metadata formats of either JSON or ISO-19115-2 XML.

-For a better OneStop discovery experience, please be mindful of what fields are in your metadata.
+For a better OneStop discovery experience please be mindful of what fields are in your metadata.
 * [Searching OneStop for Metadata](#searching-onestop-for-metadata)

 ## Loading Metadata into OneStop
-There are two ways to upload metadata into the OneStop system:
+If your metadata isn't automatically being loading into OneStop (some applications already automatically send metadata to Onestop), there are two ways to load it into OneStop:

 ### [Registry API](/onestop/api/registry-api)
-Metadata can be published into the OneStop system via the [Registry API](/onestop/api/registry-api).
+Metadata can be published into OneStop via the [Registry API](/onestop/api/registry-api).
 The Registry application has a RESTful interface that allows for CRUD (Create, Read, Update, and Delete) actions on metadata.
 Keep in mind the Registry REST API is secured via CAS authentication, more detail within the [OneStop Registry Security documentation](/onestop/operator/security/registry-security).

 There's a little more information in [Upload Test Metadata](/onestop/developer/additional-developer-info#upload-test-metadata)